Submitted by peter on

 GTK works for some things.
 Qt works for some things.
 In most cases they are similar and the differences depend only on the specific version.
 I found only one recent technical reason to choose either GUI library.

-Qt does not work with the C programming language.
-To make Qt work with C, you have to put something else in the middle.
-The main reason for using C is speed and anything else in the middle slows down the C program.
-GTK works with C without anything in the middle.
-I was working on a C program so had to use GTK.
+You use the C programming language for speed.
+GTK works with C without doing anything special.
+Qt does not work with C. To make Qt work with C, you have to put something else in the middle and anything else in the middle slows down the C program.
+I was working on a C program so I used GTK.

 This is an example of where one of the GUIs, GTK or Qt, is an easier choice due to a clear cut technical difference.
 Most of the other technical differences only apply to specific versions or releases, making a technical comparison difficult.